davorjoleski/Ai-fitness/README.md

 - **TypeScript**: Full type safety
 - **Tailwind CSS**: Utility-first styling
 - **React Hooks**: Modern state management
-- **EmailJS**: Real email delivery
+- **Supabase Edge Functions**: Serverless email delivery
+- **Resend API**: Professional email service
 - **Responsive Design**: Mobile-first approach
 - **Dark Mode**: Complete theme system
 - **Error Handling**: Graceful error management

+## 🆘 Troubleshooting

+### Email Not Sending (Production)
+1. Check if `RESEND_API_KEY` is set in Supabase Edge Function environment variables
+2. Verify your Resend API key is valid and active
+3. Check Resend dashboard for delivery status and errors
+4. Ensure you haven't exceeded your monthly email limit
+5. Check Supabase Edge Function logs for detailed error messages

+### Demo Mode Issues
+1. Demo mode is normal when `RESEND_API_KEY` is not configured
+2. Workout plans are still generated and displayed
+3. Check browser console for any JavaScript errors
+4. Ensure Supabase connection is working

+### Development Mode
+- The app works fully in demo mode without any email configuration
+- All functionality works except actual email delivery
+- Perfect for development and testing

 ## 📄 License

 This project is for educational and commercial use.
 Please ensure you comply with:
+- Resend's terms of service for email delivery
+- Supabase's usage policies
 - OpenAI's usage policies when using their API
-- EmailJS terms of service for email delivery
 - Respect user privacy and data protection laws

-## 🆘 Troubleshooting

-### Email Not Sending
-1. Check EmailJS credentials in `.env`
-2. Verify template variables match
-3. Check EmailJS dashboard for errors
-4. Ensure domain is whitelisted

-### API Errors
-1. Check browser console for detailed errors
-2. Verify EmailJS service is active
-3. Check monthly usage limits
-4. Test with EmailJS dashboard

-### Development Mode
-- Without EmailJS config, emails are simulated
-- Check console for mock email content
-- All functionality works except actual email delivery
+## 🔄 Migration from EmailJS

+This project has been updated to use Supabase Edge Functions with Resend API instead of EmailJS for better reliability and security.
+The key improvements include:

+- **Server-side Processing**: More secure than client-side email sending
+- **Better Error Handling**: Detailed error messages and fallbacks
+- **Demo Mode**: Works without configuration for development
+- **Professional Email Service**: Resend provides better deliverability than EmailJS
+- **No Client-side API Keys**: All sensitive keys are stored securely in Supabase

+If you're migrating from the EmailJS version, simply follow the setup instructions above to configure Resend API.